PeterKitonga/PhotoshopLearning/Lesson 07 - Image Size and Resolution/readme.md

 In this lesson, I learnt about manipulating the image size and resolution for screen based and print based image editing.
 Some of the things to consider are:

 - Document Size(Image size) which are the actual dimensions of the image measured as cm/inches in width x height.
-- Pixel dimensions which are measure as actual pixels in width x height.
+- Pixel dimensions which are measured as actual pixels in width x height.
 - Resolution which is measured as actual pixels per inch of the image.

 ### Illustration for Screen Based resolution